Cryptorado-Community/Cryptorado-Node/GOALS.md

 # CORE-Node

-## Community Resource Node Software Development
+Community Resource Node Software Development

----
+## Development Group Chat

-### Development Group Chat: https://keybase.io/team/cryptorado (ask `nukemandan` for the webdev subteam invite)
+Main group chat is on Discord:

-### Overview of Project's Mission: https://decentralizedsummit.com/agenda/dan-shields-ethdenver/
+Internal team:
----
+https://keybase.io/team/cryptorado (ask `nukemandan` for the node subteam invite)

 ## Goal:

 A plug-and-play set of services that anyone can easily install/deploy that connects with a set of peer nodes in a community swarm, all hosting a set of common resources.
 The node's components will be structured to have a simple common interface to plug-in any application/feature (OPTIONALLY) a community desires, like:
 - A Website
 - A Bulletin Board